philipturner/swift-colab/README.md

 - May 15, 2022 v5.7 Development Snapshot
 - June 13, 2022 v5.7 Development Snapshot

 Modify the install command at the very top of your Colab notebook.
-In the second line of the first code cell, it says "Replace 5.6.2 with newest Swift version."
+The second line of the first code cell says "Replace 5.6.2 with newest Swift version."
 Delete `"5.6.2"` and replace it with your chosen snapshot.
 If you chose the May 11, 2022 snapshot, you should have:

 ```swift
 !bash "install_swift.sh" "2022-05-11" #// Replace 5.6.2 with newest Swift version.